 Full disclosure: you're on our website.
 But here's why we built CinePlan and how it compares honestly.

-CinePlan is a production scheduling tool with AI features.
-You get a drag-and-drop schedule builder, AI-powered script breakdowns, call sheet generation, budget tracking, and a Day-Out-of-Days report.
-The AI can suggest schedule optimizations based on your constraints — something StudioBinder doesn't offer.
-Recent additions include production templates (short film, music video, wedding, commercial), weather integration for outdoor shoots, Google Calendar / iCal export, daily wrap reports, and a PWA so you can install it on your phone.
+CinePlan is a production scheduling and planning tool with AI features.
+You get a drag-and-drop schedule builder, AI-powered script breakdowns, call sheet generation, budget tracking, shot lists with camera specs, visual storyboards, task boards, file sharing, a production contacts directory, and a Day-Out-of-Days report.
+The AI can suggest schedule optimizations based on your constraints, something StudioBinder doesn't offer.
+Production templates (short film, music video, wedding, commercial), weather integration for outdoor shoots, Google Calendar / iCal export, and daily wrap reports round out the feature set.

 Best for: Indie filmmakers, wedding videographers, and content creators who want dedicated scheduling without paying studio prices.
 The AI features make it particularly useful if you're handling scheduling yourself without a dedicated AD.